open-rsx/rsb-manual/preparation.rst

 #.
 Problem *(applies to C++, Python)*

-     I compiled and installed successfully, but communication does not work.
+     Communication over spread does not work anymore.
+Spread settings are ignored.

    Solution

-     Starting with version 0.5, |project| uses a :term:`transport` that implements communication within a single process by default.
-In other words, network communication is disabled by default.
+     Starting with version 0.7, |project| uses a :term:`transport` that implements a custom TPC-based protocol to facilitate the easy use of the framework without dependencies on 3rd party libraries.
+In order to use to the old spread transport the configuration needs to be changed.

      This can be changed in three ways: